-Campbell Law’s advocacy program was recently named 21st-best nationally by U.S. News & World Report.
+Campbell Law’s advocacy program is ranked among the best nationally by U.S. News & World Report.

 Since 2012, Campbell Law student advocates have collected: